tuxford/chibios_hw848/readme.txt

 - Added experimental MMC/SD block driver to the LPC2148 demo in order to support file systems.
 The driver features also events generation on card insert/remove, hot plugging supported.
-- Added missing chThdSuspend() declaration in threads.h.
+- Added missing chThdSuspend() declararion in threads.h.

 *** 0.3.5 ***
 - Space optimization in events code.